 Install the CLI

 Contentstack CLI can be installed in macOS, Windows and Linux environments.
-In this guide, you'll learn how to install and update command-line interface (CLI).
+In this guide, you will learn how to install and update command-line interface (CLI).

 Prerequisites